 - Feeling of unreality or detachment

 Mine typically last for 20-30 minutes.
 When I finally asked my doctor, she knew exactly what they were.
 There is no drug; the attack can only be treated by an awareness of what is happening.
 There is no cure for them and really no way to eliminate them completely.
 I was stuck with them.
-She told me to use a paper bag to ease the symptoms.
+She told me to use small paper bag to ease the symptoms.

 As a believer the panic attack had to be understood as coming under the lordship of Jesus Christ.
-When an attack occurs it is time for me to “hunker down”and prepare for the coming storm.
+When an attack occurs it is time for me to “hunker down” and prepare for the coming storm.
 Since I know he is in charge, I become less anxious.
 (And that is a good thing.)

 Educating myself has helped a lot.
 Just to know many others experience them is a real encouragement.
 The panic attack is quite common and much is known about it, the attack can be understood and even managed by understanding its true nature.
+Reading the Psalms really helps.
+I can so relate to King David.

 I know that all that touches me is the Lord’s concern; of that I have no doubt.